Industry overview

 Data Extraction for D2C Brands

-D2C brands live on two battlegrounds simultaneously.
+D2C brands live on two battlegrounds.
 Marketplaces decide who gets discovered.

-A D2C brand's competitors no longer take quarters to launch a product.
-They launch on a Monday, run paid acquisition by Wednesday, and have performance data on their own storefront by Friday.
+Your competitors no longer take quarters to launch.
+They list on Monday, run paid acquisition by Wednesday, and have storefront performance data by Friday.

 Marketplaces show you one half of the picture.
-Competitor D2C websites show you the other.
+Competitor D2C sites show you the other.

-This is the landscape we extract data from.
+This is the surface we extract from.
 Every day, across every marketplace and every competitor D2C website you care about.

-A single competitor launch with the right hero product, the right first-week review velocity, and the right paid-acquisition push can take 5-8 points of category share in the first month.
-D2C brands that see the launch the day it goes live and respond within the first week hold their position.
-The ones that see it in the following month's report are already losing share they will spend two quarters trying to recover.
+A single competitor launch with the right hero product, the right first-week review velocity, and the right paid-acquisition push can take 5 to 8 points of category share in the first month.
+Brands that see the launch the day it goes live and respond within the first week hold position.
+The ones who see it next month spend two quarters recovering.

 Use cases